-Whether you're trying to navigate the world of Crypto Twitter or preparing for Web 3.0, understanding the lingo is imperative to understanding the information available and fitting in.
+Whether you're trying to navigate the world of Crypto Twitter or preparing for Web 3.0, understanding the lingo is imperative to understanding the information available.
 You might be very familiar with the English language, but don't let that fool you, crypto slang on social media is a language of its own.

 20 Top crypto terms and acronyms